 In light of this trend, public companies should take care in drafting their annual proxy statements with regard to board composition and diversity efforts – relying on prior years’ statements may be insufficient.
 Public statements that companies make about their diversity initiatives are likely to come under greater scrutiny going forward, and public companies should work with their outside counsel in reviewing these important disclosures.
 And board diversity should be a high priority topic for boards (and subcommittees) as they discuss board succession, composition and recruitment.

-Please contact Alexis Coll-Very or any member of the Goodwin team if you have questions about how this trend may impact your company.
+Please contact any member of the Goodwin team if you have questions about how this trend may impact your company.

 AB-979 followed California Senate Bill No. 826 requiring these covered corporations to have a similar minimum number of female directors beginning in calendar year 2019.